 Jacob’s Pillow is a National Historic Landmark and recipient of the National Medal of Arts, the highest arts award given by the United States Government; making the Pillow the first dance presenting organization to receive this prestigious award.
 Dance professionals, lovers of dance, tourists, School Sponsors, and other visitors travel here annually to experience and celebrate the art of dance set against the backdrop of idyllic gardens and woodlands.

 The 225-acre campus is centered around the historic, proscenium Ted Shawn Theatre; the first theatre built exclusively for dance in the United States.
 Other performance venues include the iconic outdoor stage and the Pillow’s natural landscape which transforms into site-specific performance spaces.
-There are five dance studios, including the Perles Family Studio, which serves as a multifunctional rehearsal-showing space for Pillow Labs.
+There are five dance studios, including the Perles Family Studio, which also serves as a multifunctional rehearsal-showing space for Pillow Labs.
 Also onsite are exhibition galleries, the Archives, a health office, public food venues, The Pillow Store, gardens, and a woodland trail.

 The artist community living onsite shares responsibility in caring for the beauty, history, and integrity of the Pillow.
 Together we uphold the Pillow’s core values and engage the public in deepening their understanding and support of dance.